mmazzarolo/react-native-universal-monorepo/README.md

 Additionally, different platforms can use different versions of React Native (and native libraries), favoring incremental updates instead of migrating the entire project.

-> Please notice that I'm not saying that this is the _right_ way to do React Native monorepos.
+> Please notice that I'm not saying this is the _right_ way to do React Native monorepos.
 It's just an approach that I enjoy using.

 ## Supported platforms